reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   // default methods
 }
 ```

 `LongConsumer` is the robust, primitive type specialization of `Consumer` specifically for `long`.
-Uniquely, and unlike the majority of functional interfaces, `LongConsumer` operates effectively via side-effects.
-It's functional method is `accept(long)`.
+Uniquely, and unlike the majority of functional interfaces, `LongConsumer` operates effectively via side effects.
+Its functional method is `accept(long)`.

 Let's witness the `LongConsumer` in action:

 ```java
 @Test
 void longConsumer() {